 - entitlement to full rights as a citizen;

-- have fulfilled any obligations imposed by national laws concerning military service;
+- fulfilled any obligations imposed by national laws concerning military service;

 - be physically fit to perform duties linked to the post.

-- evident organisational skills including the ability to manage priorities, work under pressure and meet tight deadlines.
+- Ability to manage priorities, work under pressure and meet tight deadlines.

-- previous work experience in an international context.
+- Previous professional experience in an EU or international organisation.

 The selection procedure includes the following steps: